Austria-Hungary’s heir to the throne is murdered at Sarajevo.

 [Austria-Hungary, 1914] In the East, the Balkans were a “powder keg” that could explode any time.
 After the great Balkan crisis, the Congress of Berlin 1878 had confirmed Serbia’s, Montenegro’s, Romania’s and Bulgaria’s independence from the Ottoman Empire.
 Austria-Hungary was allowed to occupy Bosnia and Herzegovina, which nominally remained under Ottoman suzerainty.
-However, it was independence on the Great Powers’ terms, and it was obvious back then already that it would not bring peace to the Balkans.
+However, it was independence on the Great Powers’ terms.
+So it was obvious back then already that it would not bring peace to the Balkans.

 Serbia, a disturbing neighbor

 Serbia was a young kingdom.
 Much aggrandized by the two Balkan Wars 1912/13, it was very proud and ambitious – a disturbing neighbor to Austria-Hungary.
 Serbia’s military success impressed Emperor Franz Joseph’s Slavic subjects.

 Serbian nationalists struggled for a “Greater Serbia” that would include all the Serbs on the Balkans, no matter in which state they were living at the moment.
 The multiethnic Habsburg monarchy felt threatened.
 “Greater Serbia” meant that Austria-Hungary would lose a great deal of its population and territories to Serbia.
 It might even be the beginning of the end of the Habsburg monarchy.